 Image: The radar being removed and taken to its new home at Darling Point

-On 12 November a helicopter was sent skywards to lift the equipment from the roof of the 188m building and carefully lower it to a truck waiting on the closed-off streets below.
+On 12 November a helicopter was sent skywards to lift the equipment from the roof of the 188 metre building and carefully lower it to a truck waiting on the closed-off streets below.
 Thanks to clear weather and precision planning, the delicate operation led took only 15 minutes to complete.

-After coming back down to earth, the radar was given an essential maintenance makeover.
-The radar’s gearbox and electronics were given a thorough service and a specialist team that flew in from Denmark replaced its foil outer coating.
+The radar was given an essential maintenance makeover - the gearbox and electronics were given a thorough service and a specialist team that flew in from Denmark replaced its foil outer coating.

 Image: The radar safely on the truck and ready to be delivered to its new home

 The second phase was to install the equipment by crane in its new home in Darling Point, Sydney where the radar was soon back online and back to work keeping ships safe in the harbour.

 Port Authority's Port Botany-based Vessel Traffic Services (VTS) team will use the radar, alongside radio and video channels, to monitor the harbour and help ships navigate safely and efficiently to their destinations.

 Image: The radar back online and back to work keeping ships safe in the harbour.